Sukankrishnan/Cypress_UIAuto_OrangeHRMDemoSite/README.md

 -
 Contributions are welcome!
 If you find any issues or want to add new features/tests, feel free to submit a pull request.

+Contributors list is maintained in Project Update folder.

 Acknowledgments
 -
 Thanks to OrangeHRM for providing a platform for testing.